coderkalyan/pubsub/README.md

 }
 ```

+## When to use this
+This is by no means an exhaustive list of considerations when choosing whether or not to use pubsub.
+However, since the use case for pubsub differs from some of the other built in communication utilities in Zephyr, here's a brief overview:
+* Use **pubsub** when you need high rate communication (i.e. sensor data)
+* Use **pubsub** when you want a single-publisher, multi-subscriber API.
+* Use **pubsub** when your data format/structure is static, not different between samples
+* **Don't** use pubsub when you need to store or batch multiple samples in a queue or stack
+* Use a **FIFO** if you need a single subscriber API with potentially varying data structures
+* Use a **mailbox** when you need bidirectional data transfer

 ## Porting
 To port pubsub to another framework, you will have to provide the following interfaces:
 * a C heap implementation (malloc/free)